Abhaii11/-Fetching-aAnalyzing_Top_50_Live_Cryptocurrency_Data/README.md

 3. **Live Updating Excel Sheet**
    - Updates data every 5 minutes.
    - Includes detailed information and analysis sections.

-4. **Cloud Sharing**
-   - The Excel file can be uploaded to Google Drive, OneDrive, or SharePoint for sharing and collaboration.

 ## Requirements